Systemic risk in interbank networks: disentangling balance sheets and network effects: Results

 where $E_i(t^*)$ represents the equity value at the end of the shock propagation dynamics.
 In this way, we can measure the impact of the diffusion and feedback effects generated through the re-evaluation of interbank assets without considering the direct effect of the initial shock.

 We remark that we only use DebtRank valuation functions in this section due to the lack of initial defaults that could trigger Furfine dynamics.
-Results for the linear DebtRank of eq. \eqref{lin_dr} are reported in Figure \ref{fig:lin_dr}, which shows expected and observed aggregate systemic risk for some sample iteration steps of the algorithm.
-We firstly notice how the aggregate risk $H$ can be somewhat different in the various yearly networks considered.
-The contagion dynamic runs faster for initial shocks of larger magnitude, but the stationary value of $H$ is independent of the value of $\lambda$.
+For the linear DebtRank of eq. \eqref{lin_dr}, Figure \ref{fig:lin_dr} shows expected and observed aggregate systemic risk for some sample iteration steps of the algorithm.
+We firstly notice how the aggregate risk $H$ can be different in the various yearly networks considered.
+The contagion dynamic runs faster for initial shocks of larger magnitude, but the stationary values of $H$ are usually very close between each other.
 Concerning the relation between observed and expected systemic risk, we observe a good agreement during the early stages of the dynamics (the observed value of $H$ falls within the confidence region of one standard deviation $\sigma$ for the expected $H$).
-Slight deviations start to appear for intermediate iteration steps (particularly for 2007 and 2008), while at convergence, we observe only two substantial deviations: in the 2009 network, observed systemic risk is 14\% (3$\sigma$) lower than expected for $\lambda$ equal to 0.005 and 0.01, even if the deviation reduces only to 3\% (1$\sigma$) for the higher value 0.05; the 2012 network has the opposite behaviour, with an observed $H$ that is 70\%, 34\%, and 13\% (1.45, 1.28, and 1.87 $\sigma$) higher than expected, respectively for $\lambda$ equal to 0.005, 0.01 and 0.05.
+Slight deviations start to appear for intermediate iteration steps (particularly for 2007 and 2008), while at convergence we observe only two economically significant deviations: in the 2009 network, observed systemic risk is 14.8\% (3.3$\sigma$) and 12.7\% (3$\sigma$) lower than expected for $\lambda$ equal to 0.005 and 0.01, even if the deviation reduces only to 3\% (0.8$\sigma$) for the higher value 0.05; the 2012 network has the opposite behaviour, with an observed $H$ that is 50\%, 25\%, and 13\% (1.18, 1.27, and 1.94 $\sigma$) higher than expected, respectively for $\lambda$ equal to 0.005, 0.01 and 0.05.